etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 -> Language-specific APIs (set of libraries)
 -> Enables you to access and manage AWS services programmatically
 -> Embedded within your application (not launced from terminal)
+-> e.g. AWS CLI is built-on AWS SDK for Python

 ## AWS CloudShell